ShamaTorgal/M1_calendar_UTIL/1_Requirements/README.md

 ## 4 W's and 1 H
 ### Who
-* Patient who needs to be vaccinated.
+* The user who wants to access Calendar.
 ### What
-* Verify the details of the patient using the alloted data.
+* To Know and get infomation regarding months or day or years.
 ### When
 * During the time alloted for vaccination.
 ### Where